Chuckatuck

 • Elisha Ann Jennings – 1837

 The current kitchen was originally a dining room used by the family for everyday meals.
 The small door to the left of the sink was likely used to pass food and firewood into the room from outside.
 The original kitchen was a separate building located approximately where the grape arbor is today.
-There is evidence from old letters that this room was used by Elizabeth Lawrence as her bedroom in her old age and that the family used another dining room located in the basement during this time.
+There is evidence from old letters that Elizabeth Lawrence used this room as her bedroom in her old age and that the family used another dining room located in the basement during this time.

 The upstairs was originally four bedrooms, two with fireplaces and two without.
-In the 1800s, this space would have been sleeping quarters for Robert and Elizabeth Lawrence and their 3 sons and 3 daughters.
+In the 1800s, this space would have served as the sleeping quarters for Robert and Elizabeth Lawrence and their three sons and three daughters.
 It is believed that a door in this room opened to an addition, possibly added to accommodate Sarah Lawrence Godwin, who moved back to her parents’ home with her children after the death of her husband.
 Her signature can be seen on two doors in these rooms.

-• Jack Whitehead Home — The Whitehead house was built around 1858 on what is now Oliver Drive.
+Jack Whitehead Home — The Whitehead house was built around 1858 on what is now Oliver Drive.
 It was sold out of the Whitehead family in 1923.
 After changing hands several times, it was bought in 1942 by Herbert C. Hall of the “Anchorage”.
 It was passed down to his grandson, Cornelius Hall Duff.
-The square frame house with an English basement has a side passage on the west end.
+The square-frame house with an English basement features a side passage on the west end.
 Two massive chimneys are located on the east end of the house.

 From Historic Isle of Wight County by Helen Haverty King, 2007

-• The Anchorage — The Anchorage, built in 1695 by Thomas Godwin, sitting off Cherry Grove Road, has had two additions.
+The Anchorage — The Anchorage, built in 1695 by Thomas Godwin, sitting off Cherry Grove Road, has had two additions.
 In the 1700s, a double-decker porch was added to the back of the house, and in the 1900s, a two-story frame addition was added.
 The plaster in the house contains seashells and horse hair in its composition.
-The three-story brick farmhouse, built with brick made on the property, is set on a tract of 300 acres.
-It has massive twin chimneys and molded wedge-shaped bricks form the round brick pillars.
+The three-story brick farmhouse, constructed with brick made on-site, is situated on a 300-acre tract.
+It features massive twin chimneys, and the molded wedge-shaped bricks form the round brick pillars.
 Some of the glass panes in the windows, the window frames, and the door hardware are imported from England.
 Thomas Godwin was given the land by his father, who lived further down Cherry Grove Road at “The Castle”.
 Both men served in the House of Burgesses.
 A school was once located here.

 The home is now owned by Cornelius and Annie Lee Duff, who moved in in 1961.
 Duff’s great-grandfather, Cornelius Hall, bought The Anchorage in 1845 from a man named Day.
 The home has been continually occupied for 300 years.
 Today, the house with 12-foot ceilings has more than 20 living areas, including two kitchens and six fireplaces.